philrz/super/docs/language/pipeline-model.md

 * Otherwise, the text causes a compile-time error.

-When in doubt, you can always check what the compiler is doing under the hood by running `zq` with the `-C` flag to print the parsed query in "canonical form", e.g.,
+When in doubt, you can always check what the compiler is doing under the hood by running `super` with the `-C` flag to print the parsed query in "canonical form", e.g.,
 ```mdtest-command
 super -C -c '? foo'
 super -C -c 'is(<foo>)'